 The men who built the Irish state in the 1920s and 1930s were not socialists like Connolly or radical educationalists like Pearse or feminists like Markievicz.
 The people who ran the State in 1922 were in large part the same or similiar to those who ran it in 1913.
 Perhaps Russell was right, the revolution came too early.
 On the other hand, if attempts had been made to push through changes without the competence to back them up, the results might have been as disastrous as ideologically driven changes in Russia of the 1920s and 1930s proved to be.

-George Russell left Dublin in 1933, after the failure of the pro-Treaty paper he edited, the Irish Statesman; the deaths of his wife, Horace Plunkett, and other old friends; and the decline of the Irish co-operative movement.
+George Russell left Dublin in 1933, after the failure of the Irish Statesman, the pro-Treaty paper he edited, ; the deaths of his wife, of Horace Plunkett and of other old friends; and the decline of the Irish co-operative movement.
 He died in an English nursing home on 17th July 1935.